Bankruptcy and Divorce

 Divorce can cause financial strains.
 Filing for bankruptcy can seem tempting, as you try to start over with a clean slate.
 You or your former spouse may want to refresh your finances, but keep in mind there are different factors to consider before you file.
 Child support and alimony are not dischargeable in bankruptcy court, no matter what chapter you file under.
 The state you file in, and the amount of debt you owe, directly correlates with how your bankruptcy will affect your divorce.
 Hiring an experienced Orlando divorce lawyer with experience in divorce cases is crucial for a fair outcome.

-A little planning ahead and knowledgeable legal representation can save you time and money in the long run.
-While we are not offering bankruptcy attorney services, we are reasonably knowledgeable about the process and how it can affect your divorce process.
 Choosing to file for bankruptcy before or after your divorce is dependent upon where you live, how much property you own, the amount of debt you have, and which type of bankruptcy you plan to file.
 Bankruptcy fees are the same amount whether you file individually or jointly, so filing jointly before the divorce can save you money in court fees.
 Additionally, attorney fees will be lower if you file jointly.
 Filing for bankruptcy before the divorce can prevent battles over property and issues surrounding debt, which will lower your divorce costs.
 A concern is that bankruptcy may delay your divorce proceedings.
 Moreover, filing jointly may reveal your combined income is too high to qualify for Chapter 7.

 >> Related Content: Domestic Partnerships